What To Pack

 If you do not yet know who your roommate is and/or where you will be living, you can still reserve a unit.
 For more information, please visit MyMicroFridge.

-Order your dorm supplies and linens through our special Bed Bath and Beyond program, and they can be shipped straight to campus for you.
-Orders for other products sold through the Campus Store can be placed online through the Swarthmore Campus and Community Store.
-They will be packed and waiting for you to pick up in the store when you arrive on campus.
+You can order your dorm supplies and linens through our campus store's special Bed Bath & Beyond program, and they can be shipped straight to the campus store for you.
+Orders for other products sold through the Campus Store can be placed online through the Swarthmore Campus and Community Store, for you to pick up in the store when you arrive on campus.
 Unfortunately the Store can not accept any packages for students other than those ordered through Bed Bath and Beyond.

 Swarthmore College works closely with Ultimate College Storage, a premier student storage option through the UPS Store to assist students with all of their storage needs.
 They also assist with shipping and holding items.
 Please visit Ultimate College Storage or call (484) 222-6102 for more information.

 What to pack, what to buy, what to leave at home

 What you will need (see above for our special program with Bed Bath and Beyond):